-As a Microsoft Solution Partner in Data & Al, Infrastructure, and Digital & App Innovation, holding the Advanced Specialisation for Analytics on Azure.
+We're a Microsoft Solution Partner in Data & AI, Infrastructure, and Digital & App Innovation, holding the Advanced Specialisation for Analytics on Azure.
 We're also proud to be an IBM Gold partner, specialising in Cognos Analytics, Planning Analytics (TM1), and Information Governance, and a Databricks Partner.